guscastles/getting-and-cleaning-data/CodeBook.md

 The original code book gives the description

-> - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+## The Process
 The dataset was collected from the url

 > https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip